-As many as 77% of children have admitted to being the victim of bullying at some point in their life.
+Many people have admitted to being the victim of bullying at some point in their life.
 The effects of bullying include increased feelings of sadness and loneliness, changes in sleep and eating patterns, and loss of interest in activities they used to enjoy.

 Worryingly, research has suggested links between bullying and eating disorders.
 While the causes of eating disorders are not completely understood, several factors have been found to contribute to the development of this disease.
-A recent survey has reported that 86% of participants rated bullying was a significant cause of the development of their eating disorder.

 Potentially the most detrimental effect of bullying is the impact it has on one’s self-esteem, and particularly when it takes the form of body-bullying.
 Current research suggests that the experience of being verbally bullied can lead to adolescents being at a greater risk of developing emotional problems, which can then lead to body dissatisfaction., and therefore body-bullying or body-shaming can be a contributing factor to the development of an eating disorder.
 This is because, it is thought that individuals who are bullied may turn to eating disorders in an effort to manage their stress or as a coping mechanism.